Deploying Docker container#

 Available tags#

-Currently two different set of TAGS are provided.
+Different sets of TAGS are provided (see below).
 Images are hosted on Docker Hub.

 nightly#

-This container is updated on daily basis and contains the latest code with the latest features.
-As the nightly binary packages is only recommended for testing and to see what’s the next stable version will have.
+This container is updated on a daily basis and contains the latest code with the latest features.
+As the nightly binary packages is only recommended for testing and to see what the next stable version will have.
 It is not recommended for production.

 $ docker pull docker.io/openquake/engine:nightly